PARSIQ Market Cap Reaches $63.72 Million (PRQ)

 Buying and Selling PARSIQ

-It is usually not currently possible to buy alternative cryptocurrencies such as PARSIQ directly using US dollars.
-Investors seeking to trade PARSIQ should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+It is usually not possible to buy alternative cryptocurrencies such as PARSIQ directly using U.S. dollars.
+Investors seeking to acquire PARSIQ should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy PARSIQ using one of the aforementioned exchanges.

 Receive News & Updates for PARSIQ Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PARSIQ and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.